rustwasm/wasm-bindgen/guide/src/cli-reference.md

 * `--no-modules`: the default output of `wasm-bindgen` uses ES modules but this option indicates that ES modules should not be used and output should be tailored for a web browser.
-In this mode `window.wasm_bindgen` will be a function that takes a path to the wasm file to fetch and instantiate.
-  Afterwards exported functions from the wasm are available through `window.wasm_bindgen.foo`.
-Note that the name `wasm_bindgen` can be configured with the `--no-modules-global FOO` flag.
+More information on this flag, and `--no-modules-global`, can be found in the [no ES modules documentation](./no-esm.html).

 * `--no-typescript`: by default a `*.d.ts` file is generated for the generated JS file, but this flag will disable generating this TypeScript file.